seamusdemora/PiFormulae/PiCameraAntics.md

 ## 3. From the command line

-You can get photos/snapshots or videos easily and quickly with the following commands; the bad news is no `man` pages :(  However, there's a [page on the .org's website that gives a seemingly complete rundown](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md).
+You can get photos/snapshots or videos easily and quickly with the following commands; the bad news is no `man` pages :(  However, there's a [page on the .org's website that gives a seemingly complete rundown](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md), though it does have at least one error in the 'Examples'.

 `  raspistill -o image003.jpg`  (substitute a filename and format of your choosing of course)

 `  raspivid -o mymovie.h264 -t 10000`   (creates a 10,000 msec/10 sec video)

+The commands are 'feature-rich', especially `raspivid`, and allows you to do, for example, a [time-lapse sequence](https://en.wikipedia.org/wiki/Time-lapse_photography) quite easily:

+    raspistill -t 600000 -tl 10000 -o image_num_%03d_today.jpg -l latest.jpg

+or, here's a different way to make a time lapse sequence using video.
+According to the docs referenced above, there's a lower limit of 2 frames per second, but that may change (if it hasn't already).

+    raspivid -t 60000 -o mytimelapse.h264 -fps 2 -w 640 -h 480

 And there's one more bit of bad news for video producers: the only video format available is H.264, and it's not widely used - at least there aren't many apps that will play it directly.
 However, there is some support for bridging that gap.
 You can [convert the H.264 format videos to MP4 using `MP4Box`.](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md)

-Oddly, installed (it looks huge) and used as follows:
+Oddly, it's installed (looks huge) and used as follows:

     sudo apt-get install -y gpac
     MP4Box -add mymovie.h264 mymovie.mp4

+Once installed, it renders H.264 files as MP4 files quickly and efficiently.

 ## 4. Streaming